ArtPoon/slides/markdown/mbi3100-trees.md

 # Likelhood-based methods

 * Search the space of all possible trees for one that maximizes the probability of an evolutionary model, given the data.
-  * The resulting tree is the *maximum likelihood* estimate.
+  * The resulting estimate is a **maximum likelihood tree**.
 * Statistically consistent: will converge to correct answer with enough data.
-* We can also generate a random sample of trees from the posterior probability distribution (Bayesian inference).
+* We can also generate a random sample of trees with both high likelihood and accordance with our [prior belief](https://en.wikipedia.org/wiki/Prior_probability) (Bayesian inference).
   * More feasible with increasingly powerful computers.

 ---